rule

 Text 38

-Who is able to properly understand the purpose of You who by His own energy creates and withdraws this universe which manifests [for its beings] to exist in relation to You; obeisances unto Him, to You inconceivable in Your nature.
+Who is able to properly understand the purpose of You who by Your own material energy creates and withdraws this universe which manifests [for its beings] to exist in relation to You; my obeisances for You inconceivable in Your nature.
+(Vedabase)

 Text 39